Disability Attorney, Loyd Bourgeois

 My name is Loyd Bourgeois.
 And while that is not exactly my life story, it’s close.
 Okay.
 Maybe not.
 But this is…

 I am a native-Louisianian, growing up in a small town in St. Charles Parish named Bayou Gauche.
 I am a Catholic family man with three beautiful children and a loving wife.
 I have an engineering degree from LSU and graduated cum laude from Tulane Law School.
 I am member of: the National Organization of Social Security Claimants’ Representatives (NOSSCR), the National Association of Disability Representatives (NADR), the Louisiana State Bar Association, and the St. Charles Parish Bar Association.
 I am also the secretary of the Solo and Small Firms Section of the Louisiana State Bar Association and a notary public.
-I coach T-ball, soccer, and basketball.
-I serve as the secretary/treasurer of the Board of Directors of the United Way of St. Charles and am the Finance Committee Chairperson.
+I coach baseball, soccer, and basketball.
+I serve on the Board of Directors of the United Way of St. Charles, was formerly the board secretary/treasurer, and am currently the Finance Committee Chairperson.

 I love Louisiana despite its faults and am proud to be a part of New Orleans recovery.
-I am a Tiger die-hard, a Saints believer, and a Hornets fan.
+I am a Tiger die-hard, a Saints believer, and a Pelicans fan.

 I prefer fish to steak and love spending time on the water.
 I know that boiling shrimp is an art, much more so than boiling crawfish or crabs.
 I love a good gumbo (which I know tastes better the day after it was cooked).
 I have really eaten nutria.
 I like my Redfish grilled on the halfshell and know that flounder are the best eating fish around these parts, except for Sac-a-lait.

 I prefer Abita beer, Miller Lite, and Crown & 7, but enjoy a good wine, too.
 A great margarita is never frozen…A great snowball is.